codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/deploy-to-kubernetes.md

 You have completed manually deploying a Docker image to a Kubernetes cluster without writing any YAML files at all!

-In the task, we will automate the deployment process, so that every time there is a commit in Git, the application is redeployed.
+In the following task, we will automate the deployment process, so that every time there is a commit in Git, the application is redeployed.

 ## Automatically deploy images to Kubernetes